William Belo: In England

 Belo came to England with the court at the Union of the Crowns and in November 1604 was granted an income £100 yearly.
 These pensions were not always paid.
+In 1605, he was described as "William Bellon a Dutch gent and her majesty's servant".

 After the queen's death in 1619, Belo lost his income.
 He joined the service of Anne of Denmark's brother, Ulrik, Duke of Holstein, and was employed by the Duke in England.
 In 1622 Christian IV of Denmark wrote to Prince Charles asking for his help to get Belo's pension of £150 paid, mentioning Belo's 30 years of service to his mother.
 Christian IV wrote again in 1624 to King James announcing the death of Anne of Denmark's brother, Ulrik, Duke of Holstein and requesting he pay Belo his pension.

 Belo petitioned for payment and claimed that he had been poorly rewarded for his 37 years service and paid less than Tom Durie, who was "a natural fool", or Archie Armstrong, "a counterfeit".
 He said the King of Denmark put him with Anna of Denmark when he was ten years old.
 In a later petition he explains that King James gave him a reward that was owed to Ulrik, Duke of Holstein and he had to go to Denmark to see Christian IV to pursue it, to collect this debt, and then he served the king of Denmark for a while, meanwhile when Mecklenburg was invaded he lost his property there.

 According to his petition of 1626, he had a wife and daughter, who he had left in a country house within the reach of Wallenstein's army.

 In fiction

 Edward Peyton, a 17th-century satirical writer, mentions "Mr Beely", as a Danish favourite of Anne of Denmark in his Catastrophe of the House of Stuart.
 Peyton claimed to have had a familiarity with him, working to collect money for him from a grant of confiscated goods.
-Beely told Peyton in secret that he was the real father of Charles I of Scotland.
+Beely told Peyton in secret that he was the real father of King Charles I.